react-backoffice/backoffice/README.md

 * `disabled: boolean`, if true, item will not be clickable

 ### CookieInfo

+Asks the user if they want to obey the fact that you are using cookies.
+Sets a cookie with the name `cookie_concent` and the value of `true` if the user accepts.
+Otherwise set to `false`.
+If you use CookieInfo please make sure to set the attribute `hasCookieInfo` to `Base`.

 * `buttonText: string`, text to display on the button
 * Internal: `cookieInfoOpen: boolean`, state of the cookieInfo, handled by `Base`, default `false`